sinamajidian/Hap10/README.md

 You can run the following steps using a single bash script `utilities/hap.sh`.

+* important*
+Please run the pipeline for each chromosome separately.

 As the first step, we generate the fragment file using BAM and VCF files.
 ```